Media

 Bail is an agreement by an accused to attend court to answer a criminal charge.
 Bail can only be given by the courts to a person before sentencing.

-Parole is the period of an inmate's sentence that a Sentencing Judge decides should be served in the community.
-The Sentencing Judge also sets a non parole period part of the sentence which is the time that must be served in prison.
+When an offender is sentenced in court, the Sentencing Judge decides what portion of the sentence should be served on conditional release (parole) in the community.
+The Sentencing Judge also sets a non parole period which is the part of the sentnece that must be served in prison.

 What is the difference between a parole closed meeting and a public review hearing?